awulkan/rust-collection/README.md

 # A collection of Rust examples
-Created this for personal references.
+I created this repo for personal reference.

 ## Projects in this repo